G1ANT-Robot/G1ANT.Hackaton.Tutorials/RPAChallenge.MovieSearch/README.md

 Why only 80%?
 We would like to have better results that sentiment service gives us.

-If we put all the review into google, we will see exact result in IMDB.com service.
+If we put all the review into google, we will see exact result in IMDB.com service, but that feature doesn't work for all reviews :)

 ![IMDB.com](imdb.jpg)